Causes and Treatment of Pale or White Stool

 Pale or white stool

-When your stool is white or pale in color it indicates you have a problem with your biliary system (the pancreas, liver, or gallbladder).
-The brown color of your stool comes from the bile salts that your liver secretes.
+When your stool is white or pale in color, it indicates you have a problem with your biliary system (the pancreas, liver, and gallbladder).
+The brown color of your stool comes from the bile salts your liver secretes.

-If stool is white, it means you have an infection of the liver that’s slowing your production of bile, or you have an obstruction of the bile ducts.
-Your digestive system may also be unable to absorb fats correctly.
-On the other hand, if your stool is light (yellow or gray) and oily, this condition is known as “acolitis.”
+If your stool is white, it means you have a liver infection that’s slowing your production of bile or you have a bile duct obstruction.
+Thus, your digestive system may also be unable to properly absorb fats.

 It’s common to experience some sort of problem during your lifetime.
-There are changes that can range from simple and temporary to alarming and life-threatening.
+As time goes on, the changes can range from simple and temporary to frightening and life-threatening.

-Antibiotics in particular are guilty of this, such as those used to treat infections like tuberculosis or intestinal problems like diarrhea.
-Anti-inflammatory medications and oral contraceptive pills can also cause white stool.
-Anabolic steroids can cause medication-induced hepatitis and trigger white stool production.
+In addition, anti-inflammatory medications and oral contraceptive pills can also cause white stool.
+Also, anabolic steroids can cause medication-induced hepatitis and trigger white stool production.

-Hepatitis is when your liver becomes inflamed and is usually caused by a virus, resulting in hepatitis A, B, or C. Unfortunately, Hepatitis C is the most dangerous if you do not treat it, because it is fatal.
+Hepatitis is when your liver becomes inflamed and is usually caused by hepatitis viruses A, B, or C. Unfortunately, hepatitis C is the most dangerous, as it can be mortal.

-One of the symptoms of hepatitis is pale or white colored stool, caused by a liver malfunction.
+One of the symptoms of hepatitis is a pale or white-colored stool, caused by a liver malfunction.

 4. Biliary cirrhosis

-This can also result in fatigue because your food isn’t digested fully and nutrients are not absorbed, resulting in malnutrition.
+This can also result in fatigue because your food isn’t digested fully and nutrients aren’t absorbed, resulting in possible malnutrition.